openshift-labs/learn-katacoda/middleware/pipelines/04task-resource-def.md

 Tasks can also take parameters.
 This way, you can pass various flags to be used in this Task.
 These `params` can be instrumental in making your Tasks more generic and reusable across Pipelines.
 For example, a `Task` could apply a custom Kubernetes manifest, like the example below.
 This will be needed for deploying an image on OpenShift in our next section.
+In addition, we'll cover the `workspaces` during our `Pipeline` step.

 ```
 apiVersion: tekton.dev/v1beta1